llvm/llvm-project/clang/docs/ClangFormatStyleOptions.rst

       LongName::AnotherLongName();

   * ``RTBS_ExceptShortType`` (in configuration: ``ExceptShortType``)
-    Break after return type automatically.
-    ``PenaltyReturnTypeOnItsOwnLine`` is taken into account.
-    This mode will never break after short return types, unlike ``RTBS_None`` which will only sometimes choose not to break after short return types.
+    Same as ``Automatic`` above, expect that there is no break after short return types.

     .. code-block:: c++